The Commonplace

 0.3

 The number of employees and working time have a positive but limited effect on labor productivity.
-Firm Productivity positive high labor productivity
+Firm Productivity positive labor productivity

 0.3

 Digital technologies (automation, IIoT, ERP systems, AI applications) reduce nonproductive costs, increase per-worker output, and improve the cost-efficiency of production in Kazakhstani enterprises.
-Firm Productivity positive high per-worker output (and labor costs per unit of production / nonproductive costs)
+Firm Productivity positive per-worker output (and labor costs per unit of production / nonproductive costs)

 n=3